Reporting Overview

 • Dimensions are data values for a single record (like one order), in contrast to a measure that calculates the value for a set of records (like all orders).
 Dimensions are often related to API parameters; for instance, the Customer Explore includes a view that details customer datapoints found in the Customer APIs.

-• Create and save personal (visible to them), group (visible to other Editors), and custom reports
+• Report Definition Update: Allows the user to edit existing report definitions, which includes creating and saving personal reports (visible to them), group reports (visible to other editors), and custom reports.

 View Reports